-Baby Jogger is also a player in the multi-function stroller market with its City Select, which is sort of like the Swiss Army Knife of strollers.
-It can be configured 16 ways (see photo below), with an optional second seat.
-With a telescoping handle and foam tires, the Select (28.1 lbs.) costs $430 (plus $170 for the second seat).
+Multi-function strollers that morph from a single to double stroller are a big part of the Baby Jogger line-up: the City Select is sort of like the Swiss Army Knife of strollers.
+It can be configured 16 ways (see right), with an optional second seat.
+With a telescoping handle and foam tires, the City Select (28.1 lbs.) costs $475 (plus $170 for the second seat).
 A bassinet accessory is $93.
-In the past year, Baby Jogger has made only small changes to the Select, upping the amount of seat padding yet keeping the price the same.

-If you like the City Select but don’t need the second-child capability, consider the City Premier.
-Released in spring 2016 for $400, this stroller is basically a single version of the City Select but works to 50 lbs. and features a height-adjustable handlebar.
+If you like the City Select but don’t need the second-child capability, consider the City Premier ($330).
+This stroller is basically a single version of the City Select but works to 50 lbs. and features a height-adjustable handlebar.
 The City Premier (28.7 lbs,) also has a reversible seat, 12″ rear wheels and 8″ front wheels and folds with the seat facing the parent.

-For serious all-terrain use, the Summit X3 comes in single ($343, 27.1 lbs.) and double ($636, 38.8 lbs.) versions.
+All the above strollers are designed for urban parents or city use—for hiking or all-terrain adventures, the the Summit X3 comes in single ($330, 27.1 lbs.) and double ($550, 38.8 lbs.) versions.
 The Summit has 16” rear and 12” front air-filled tires, swivel front wheel that locks, suspension, and the same quick-fold technology you see on the City Series.
 The X3’s handlebar has a front wheel lock feature, which is nice.